-However, if this is where you are beginning your personal development journey, I’m confident that The Overcoming Jealousy Workbook will serve as an effective starting point.
+However, if this is where you are beginning your personal development journey, I’m confident that this workbook will serve as an effective starting point.

 Naturally, we all have different needs, and some of us might require slightly different approaches to overcoming jealousy.
 However, the questions and writing prompts I lay out in this book are designed to be effective no matter what your particular situation looks like.
 Of course, you may need more than this workbook to overcome jealousy; other books, online courses, and therapists can be enormously helpful.
 However, I believe the work in this book is crucial for any jealousy sufferer to undertake if they’re interested in achieving meaningful long-term results.

 If you bought this book, and are interested in taking on this work, I will assume you know that your jealousy is mostly, or maybe even entirely, irrational.

 At the very least, I will assume that you at least have a suspicion that your jealousy is based mostly on fiction, rather than fact.
 You’re looking for ways to gain clarity and peace of mind.
 You want to save and strengthen your relationship.
 And you’re willing to hold yourself accountable, as so few others do.